tdewolff/minify/cmd/minify/README.md

 ```

 ### Concatenate
 When multiple inputs are given and the output is either standard output or a single file, it will concatenate the files together if you use the bundle option.
-If you input a folder, the files will be automatically concatenated.

 Concatenate **one.css** and **two.css** into **style.css**:
 ```sh